osilander/203.311/Portfolio1-help/Portfolio1-help.md

 ### Correlation in R
 The Portfolio Assessment does not require any statistics (although it does not note this explicitly.)

+### A resource for virualisation techniques
+This is a [great resource](https://clauswilke.com/dataviz/ "no, really it's good").
+Please take a look.

 #### Getting the data into R